 - Muscle wasting

 - Jaundice (yellow colour of the skin and mucous membranes)

 The veterinarian will perform a physical examination of the cat and obtain a medical history from you, which will include the onset of symptoms.
 During evaluation, the veterinarian may feel the enlarged liver as well as icterus (jaundice), unkempt coat and dehydration.

-- Biochemical profile – May reveal increased ALP enzyme levels, as well as elevated bilirubin (bilirubinemia), in addition, electrolyte derangements can include hypokalemia (low blood potassium) due to loss of appetite, hypochloremia (low blood chloride) from vomiting.
+- Biochemical profile – Will reveal increased ALP enzyme levels, as well as elevated bilirubin (bilirubinemia), in addition, electrolyte derangements can include hypokalemia (low blood potassium) due to loss of appetite, hypochloremia (low blood chloride) from vomiting.

 - Complete blood count – To look for destruction of red blood cells (hemolysis) and abnormal sized red blood cells (poikilocytosis) and non-regenerative anemia.

-- Biopsy or fine needle aspirate – This will reveal liver cells that are swollen with lipid.
+- Biopsy or fine needle aspirate and cytology – This will reveal liver cells that are swollen with lipid.
 A biopsy is not recommended for all cats as they are at increased risk of anesthesia and bleeding due to impaired liver function and should only be performed once coagulation factors and electrolyte abnormalities are corrected.